Predictively Oriented Posteriors: Detailed Theoretical Developments

-This assumption's primary purpose is to ensure that whenever the \pro{} posterior would converge to a discrete mixture over $\mathcal{M}_{\Theta}$ as $n\to\infty$, it is still possible to find arbitrarily good approximations to this discrete measure that are absolutely continuous with respect to $\Pi$.
-In practice, this is unrestrictive so long as the scoring rules and models used are continuous, and just means that we should favour priors that are sufficiently diffuse to have (arbitrarily small) positive mass in neighbourhoods of positive support for $Q^{\star}$.

-With this, we can now prove a strengthened version of Theorem \ref{theorem:Gibbs-vs-pro-posterior-misspecification} for the case of non-trivially misspecified models, which finally shows that there is a strict performance gap between the predictive distributions of \pro{} posteriors on the one hand, and Bayes or Gibbs posteriors on the other.
+When the magnitude of misspecification is small, the Gibbs posterior is already highly performant, so that the \ac{pro} posterior can only achieve a small amount (if at all) of predictive superiority.
+Non-trivial misspecification is therefore sufficient for the \ac{pro} posterior to achieve predictive domination in any score.

-\begin{theorem} Under Assumptions \ref{ass:convex}, \ref{ass:score-approximation-DI-and-MS} \ref{item:loss-type-DI}, \ref{ass:alt_bern}-\ref{ass:loss-epsilon-approximable} and for $n$ large enough but finite, it holds that $\mathbb{E}\left[\mathcal{D}_S\left( P_{Q_n},P_0 \right)\right] < \mathbb{E}[\mathcal{D}_S( P_{Q_n^\dagger} ,P_0)]$.
-In addition, if $Q^\star$ is such that $\KL(Q^\star\|\Pi)<\infty$, then $\mathbb{E}\left[\mathcal{D}_S\left( P_{Q_n} ,P_0 \right)-\mathcal{D}_S( P_{Q^\star},P_0 )\right]\le \mathsf{AppGap}(Q^\star,k)+C\frac{\log(n)}{n^{1/2}}.$ \end{theorem} The above result constitutes part \ref{item:master-theorem-DI-non-trivially-NT} in Theorem \ref{thm:DI-master} as well as \ref{item:master-theorem-MS-non-trivially-NT} in Theorem \ref{thm:MS-master} for the sub-case of approximate scores that satisfy Assumption \ref{ass:score-approximation-DI-and-MS} part \ref{item:loss-type-DI}.
-The result shows that under suitable regularity conditions, \pro{} posteriors constructed from exact or DI-based scoring rules strictly dominate both Bayes posteriors and Gibbs posteriors in terms of their predictive performance.
-Crucially, this is not an asymptotic result: it holds in finite samples.
-While the result shows the superior predictive performance of \pro{} posteriors, it leaves several key questions unanswered: what is the qualitative behaviour of \pro{} posteriors?
+\begin{theorem} Under Assumptions \ref{ass:convex}-\ref{ass:non-trivial-misspecification-exact} and for $n$ large enough but finite, it holds that $\mathbb{E}\left[\mathcal{D}_S\left( P_{Q_n},P_0 \right)\right] < \mathbb{E}[\mathcal{D}_S( P_{Q_n^\dagger} ,P_0)]$, and $\mathbb{E}\left[\mathcal{D}_S\left( P_{Q_n} ,P_0 \right)-\mathcal{D}_S( P_{Q^\star},P_0 )\right]\lesssim \nu_n$. \end{theorem} The above result constitutes part \ref{item:master-theorem-DI-non-trivially-NT} in Theorem \ref{thm:DI-master}.
+The result shows that under suitable regularity conditions, \ac{pro} posteriors strictly dominate both Bayes posteriors and Gibbs posteriors in terms of their predictive performance.
+Crucially, this is not an asymptotic result: it holds in expectation for finite samples.
+While the result shows the superior predictive performance of \ac{pro} posteriors, it leaves several key questions unanswered: what is the qualitative behaviour of \ac{pro} posteriors?
 Can we characterise the shape they take, at least asymptotically?
 And how practically significant is the performance gap?
 Unfortunately, it is not possible to establish these properties in full generality: without further assumptions on the nature of the misspecification, we could be arbitrarily close to being in the trivially misspecified regime.
+In the next section, we further refine the nature of misspecification we consider to deduce an answer to these questions.

-\subsubsection{Misspecification with Convex Recovery}
+\subsection{Misspecification with Convex Recovery}